POST PARTUM CARE IN AYURVEDA

 The most common physical changes a mother undergoes include

-- UTERINE SHRINKAGE – The uterus is expanded during pregnancy so as to accommodate the baby and once the delivery is happened, the upper portion of uterus named as fundus can be felt just below the belly button.
-During the initial days it will be harder and massaging will help the uterus to contract and this helps in reducing the lochia as well.
+- UTERINE SHRINKAGE – The uterus is expanded during pregnancy so as to accommodate the baby and once the delivery happens, the upper portion of the uterus named as fundus can be felt just below the belly button.
+During the initial days, it will be harder and massaging will help the uterus to contract and this helps in reducing the lochia as well.
 The uterus shrinks about one finger width each day.

-- PERINEUM PAIN – Perineum is the extension of skin between vagina and rectum, this can be swollen or torn during child birth and may lead to pain for few weeks.
-The ‘Episiotomy’ wound may take 3 weeks to heel keep the area clean.
+- PERINEUM PAIN – The perineum is the extension of skin between the vagina and rectum, this can be swollen or torn during childbirth and may lead to pain for a few weeks.
+The ‘Episiotomy’ wound may take 3 weeks to heal and keep the area clean.

 - BLOOD GLUCOSE CHANGES – There are chances of blood glucose level fluctuations.
-Monitor the levels regularly and if find fluctuating consult a doctor.
+Monitor the levels regularly and if find them fluctuating consult a doctor.
 This is more common in women who suffer from diabetes or gestational diabetes.
-Keep an eye on food intake by mother.
+Keep an eye on the food intake of the mother.

-- POST PARTUM THYROIDITIS – It is the inflammation of the thyroid gland.
-It includes 2 phases, the ‘thyrotoxic phase’ shows anxiety, insomnia, fatigue, weight loss and irritability and the ‘hypothyroid phase’ includes fatigue, weight gain, constipation, dry skin and depression.
+- POSTPARTUM THYROIDITIS – It is the inflammation of the thyroid gland.
+It includes 2 phases, the ‘thyrotoxin phase’ shows anxiety, insomnia, fatigue, weight loss and irritability, and the ‘hypothyroid phase’ includes fatigue, weight gain, constipation, dry skin, and depression.

 - URINARY INCONTINENCE – This is more prevalent in women who deliver vaginally, they may not be able to control urination.
-This risk is higher if forceps are used during delivery, if you had a higher pre- pregnancy body mass index or breast feeding for a longer duration.
+This risk is higher if force are used during delivery if you had a higher pre- pregnancy body mass index or breastfeeding for a longer duration.

-- LIBIDO AND SEXUALITY – The decreased level of estrogen level is one of the major factor that contributes to decreased libido.
-Body changes, fatigue and fear of pregnancy can have an effect on the same.
+- LIBIDO AND SEXUALITY – The decreased estrogen level is one of the major factors contributing to decreased libido.
+Body changes, fatigue, and fear of pregnancy can have an effect on the same.

-Breast pain, constipation and infections are other common complications during post-partum period.
-Stool softners are advised during this period.
+Breast pain, constipation, and infections are other common complications during the post-partum period.
+Stool softeners are advised during this period.

 POST PARTUM MENTAL HEALTH DISORDERS